 Woodland business (sounds so much ‘nicer’ than forestry industry), is a long term issue.

 When my father left the Forestry Commission in 1989, he undertook a Winston Churchill Memorial Trust and used knowledge gleaned on his global travels to become an early instigator of Continuous Cover Forestry in the UK – a more nuanced form of forest management than merely ‘plant, thin, clear fell, repeat’.
-In his own transition in forestry practice, perhaps he has been able to critically argue the pros and cons over changing landscapes evolving on a continuum ebbing and flowing in response to policy, climate, markets, and public opinion.
+In his own transition in forestry practice, perhaps he has been able to critically review, like Aldo Leopold, a continuum of landscapes ebbing and flowing in response to policy, climate, markets, and public opinion.